 5. Generic anchors

 Generic anchor text is the common anchor that you see everywhere.
 It is completely unrelated to the link that you’re linking to.

-Example: Click here to see how BiQ’s Link Intelligence can help you to manage your anchor text distribution.
+Example: Click here to see how Rank Intelligence can help you to discover rankings that you may not have known.

 Generic anchor text uses non-specific keywords or phrases like “learn more”, “click now”, “more info”,” read here”, or “click this button”.
 It encourages the readers to click but may not be able to tell them what the content of the referred link would be about.

 This may hurt the user experience if the content of the referred link is not able to deliver what the user wants.

 By adding a short description before using the generic anchor text would help the user to know what to expect before clicking the anchor text.

 There isn’t any actual anchor text for images but there’s what we call an alt tag.
 The alt tag is a description of what the image is about.